Interlisp Reference Manual

 Xerox Corporation: AUTHOR [+3]

 Interlisp is a programming system.
 A programming system consists of a programming language, a large number of predefinedprograms (or functions, to use the Lisp terminology) that can be used either as direct user commands or as subroutines in user programs, and an environment that supports the programmer by providing a variety of specialized programming tools.
 The language and predefined functions of Interlisp are rich, but similar to those of other modern programming languages.
 The Interlisp programming environment, on the other hand, is very distinctive.
 Its most salient characteristic is an integrated set of programming tools which know enough about Interlisp programming so that they can act as semi-autonomous, intelligent ";assistants"; to the programmer.
 In addition, the environment provides a completely self-contained world for creating, debugging and maintaining Interlisp programs.
+This manual describes all three components of the Interlisp system.
+There are discussions about the content and structure of the language, about the pieces of the system that can be incorporated into user programs, and about the environment.
+The line between user code and the environment is thin and changing.
+Most users extend the environment with some special features of their own.
+Because Interlisp is so easily extended, the system has grown over time to incorporate many different ideas about effective and useful ways to program.
+This gradual accumulation over many years has resulted in a rich and diverse system.
+That is the reason this manual is so large.
+Whereas the rest of this manual describes the individual pieces of the Interlisp system, this chapter attempts to describe the whole system -- language, environment, tools, and the otherwise unstated philosophies that tie it all together.
+It is intended to give a global view of Interlisp to readers approaching it for the first time.

 THIS DOCUMENT IS AN APPROXIMATE REPRESENTATION OF THE ORIGINAL.